sarojmaharana1980/KPMG-Tech-Challenge/Challenge-1/README.md

 	c) Highly secure environement as present on on-premises
 	d) Consider future rediness and adapt upcoming changes to environment
 	e) Proposed agile methodlogy and combining devops practice to make environment market ready
+4) Below components of 	GCP created using GCP console
+           a) VPC
+	   b) Sub-net